Agencies Responsible for regulating drones in the Republic of Fiji

 There is no fee required for a recreational drone permit when you apply directly.
 Several service companies may charge you a fee starting at USD 50 to submit your application on your behalf.

-Notes for Commercial Drone Services operations in Fiji
+Notes for operating Commercial Drone Services in Fiji

 Commercial drone users should use the form “OP138 – Application for Authorisation to Operate Remotely Piloted Aircraft Systems in Fiji” when applying for a permit.

 Commercial operators using drones greater than 7 kg are subject to additional regulations.
 In these instances, you must possess a pilot’s license.

 Permits for commercial drone use will require payment of an undisclosed fee.

 Useful published information on flying drones in Fiji

 Here is a sample of what you might expect if you follow the drone laws and fly in Fiji…